COVID-19 guidance for waste services

 Helping our crews

-Despite many staff off work our crews are working hard to reduce the disruption to services wherever possible.
+Our crews are working hard to reduce the disruption to services wherever possible.
 During this time, we ask residents to act responsibly and not place items such as DIY waste, or recycling into their kerbside general rubbish collection.
 This will take up space in the collection vehicles needed for general household rubbish.

 Many more of us are at home during the day which means more cars are too.
 Please think about the collection crews when parking to save delays.